c0d3r-alt/sample/README.md

 # sample
 sample website page
-hi, this is my sample page
+hi, this is my sample page.
+feel free to contribute